 Canned Or Dried Beans?
 5 Ideas When Buying Beans

-The health benefits of beans are numerous: they are an excellent source of protein and fiber, are high in the B vitamin folic acid, and are a low-glycemic-index food meaning a more stable blood sugar level.
+The health benefits of beans are numerous: they are an excellent source of protein and fiber, are high in the B vitamin folic acid, and are a low-glycemic-index food meaning a carbohydrate with a more stable blood sugar impact.
 But some beans – both in the variety and the way they are cooked – are actually healthier than others.
 When choosing beans, consider the following:

 - The most nutritious varieties of beans are black, red, kidney and pinto beans.
 Black beans have the most antioxidant activity of any of these bean choices.

 - When using dried beans, don’t discard the water used to simmer them – up to 70 percent of the antioxidants that beans provide end up in the simmering liquid.
-Instead, simmer the beans until they are done and then give them a chance to soak these key nutrients back in by leaving them in the liquid for at least an hour.
+Instead, simmer the beans until they are done and then give them a chance to soak these key nutrients back in by leaving them in the liquid for at least an hour, longer is better.

 - Consider pressure cooking – a growing trend in preparing healthy, whole-food meals is pressure cooking.
 Dried beans that were soaked and then cooked in a pressure cooker were shown to retain the most antioxidant value.

 - The easiest (and possibly healthiest) route?
 Buy canned beans.
 Canned kidney and pinto beans are two of the most antioxidant-rich foods you can eat, as the heat of the canning process enhances the availability of nutrients in the beans.
 Choose low- or no-sodium versions of canned beans without added sugars when possible.

 I recommend one to two servings of beans and legumes per day – easy to do if you swap out meat for beans in salads and sandwiches, add to an egg scramble or omelet and make hummus or bean dip with cut fresh vegetables part of an afternoon snack.